Connection Allowlists

 5.1.
 Same-Origin Contexts

 The threat model described in § 1.1 Threat Model is intentionally narrow, and developers will need to carefully consider how to layer the allowlisting mechanism described here into their defenses.
 Most saliently, the mechanism is context-specific, not origin-wide.
 This leaves broad opportunity for an attacker with scripting access to bypass a context’s allowlist by finding a same-origin context with lower restrictions.
 Integration with HTML’s policy container addresses some of those possibilities, but it’s likely that others will exist.
-Allowlisting the document’s origin (via response-origin or explicitly), reaching up through the frame tree, etc.
+An attacker might, for example, be able to reach up through the frame tree to a less-restricted parent, or pop open a new window via window.open() which retains an opener relationship.
+Allowlisting the document’s origin (via response-origin or explicitly), is therefore not a complete solution in and of itself.

 There are scenarios in which developers can avoid this risk by sandboxing the allowlisted context away from its normal origin via sandbox attributes or Content Security Policy’s sandbox directive.
 In those cases, no document will be same-origin, and the boundaries will be easier to hold.